 Injured in an Industrial Accident?
 Here's What You Should Do.

-If you were harmed in an industrial accident or any type of workplace accident in Albuquerque, there are steps you can take to protect yourself: your health, your financial stability, and your long-term well-being.
+If you were harmed in an industrial accident or any type of workplace accident in Albuquerque or elsewhere in New Mexico, there are steps you can take to protect your health, your financial stability, and your long-term well-being.

 - Seek medical care.
-If you aren’t taken from the scene by ambulance for emergency treatment, go to your local urgent care center or see your doctor as soon as you can.
-Tell the doctor that you were injured in a workplace accident and describe what happened.
-Even if you feel that your injuries are minor, you should seek treatment to avoid further injury.
+If you weren't taken from the scene by ambulance for emergency treatment, go to your local urgent care center or see your doctor as soon as you can.
+Tell them you were injured in a workplace accident and describe what happened.
+Even if your injuries seem minor, you should seek treatment to avoid further harm.

 In some cases, an injured worker may have grounds for a third-party lawsuit.
 Because workers’ comp does not provide total coverage for lost earnings, loss of future earnings, emotional trauma, and other non-economic damages, a third-party personal injury lawsuit can make a considerable difference in a worker’s ability to rebuild.